-WE CANNOT OFFER TRAIL RIDES, SORRY
+WE STILL CANNOT OFFER TRAIL RIDES, SORRY

-But we are still accepting names for
+We are now accepting names for

-a wait list, in case we resume.
+in case we resume.

 to email Miss Barb!

-We keep in touch via cell phone/text.
+After you're scheduled, we'll keep in touch via cell phone/text.

 Come to Blue Rock Horse Park for the complete